performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 Installing and Configuring Performance Co-Pilot
 ===============================================

-installing PCPconfiguring PCPPCPconfiguring and installingThe sections in this chapter describe the basic installation and configuration steps necessary to run Performance Co-Pilot (PCP) on your systems.
+The sections in this chapter describe the basic installation and configuration steps necessary to run Performance Co-Pilot (PCP) on your systems.
 The following major sections are included: